alvesvaren/resizer2/README.md

 ## Uninstalling:

 You can uninstall it using the built in uninstallation feature in windows.
-You will need to close the app before proceeding (in the system tray or task manager)